10 Sea Snakes Around The World

 Source: iNaturalist user purperlibel – CC BY-SA 4.0

-This is one of the shorter sea snakes, with a maximum of 96cm in males and 92.5cm in females.
-Hydrophis lapemoides stretches from the Oman coast, through India and Bangladesh and all the way to Thailand.
-It’s particularly common off the coast of United Arab Emirates, alongside the plain sea snake (Hydrophis inornatus).
+One of the shorter sea snakes worldwide, with a maximum length of 96cm in males and 92.5cm in females.
+The Persian gulf sea snake (Hydrophis lapemoides) stretches from the Oman coast, through India and Bangladesh, all the way to Thailand.
+It’s particularly common off the coast of the United Arab Emirates, alongside the plain sea snake (Hydrophis inornatus).

 6 Jerdon’s sea snake